joseeden/All-Things-Docker-and-Kubernetes/lab13_Big_Project_Part1_Production_Workflow/README.md

 </details>

 Notice the attributes under **build** block.
-The **context** means docker-compose will look for the dockerfile in a specifc directory.
+The **context** means docker-compose will look for the dockerfile in a specific directory.
 In this case, it will look in the current working directory which is represented by "."

 In the **volumes** block, we specify the bookmarked **node_modules** inside the container so that Docker won't need to look for this directory in the volume outside the container.
 We also see the ".:/app" which means the current working directory on the localhost will be mapped to the /app directory inside the container.